dji-sdk/Mobile-SDK-iOS/README.md

 ### Run Sample Code

-Developers can [run the sample application](https://developer.dji.com/mobile-sdk/documentation/quick-start/index.html) to immediately run code and see how the DJI Mobile SDK can be used.
+Developers can [run the sample application](https://developer.dji.com/mobile-sdk/documentation/quick-start/index.html) immediately to see how the DJI Mobile SDK can be used.

 One of DJI's aircraft or handheld cameras will be required to run the sample application.